rupeshs/CLIP-VGG19-style-transfer/README.md

 In normal style transfer gram matrix is used to transfer style but here we can use CLIP model.

-Total loss is can be defined as
+Total loss can be defined as

-Loss = Content loss + CLIP loss + Total variation loss
+Total loss = Content loss + CLIP loss + Total variation loss

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://bit.ly/3gpEiCO)